ob1-s/atropos-verifiers-bridge/README.md

 The environment works as a bridge between Atropos and the [Verifiers](https://github.com/primeintellect-ai/verifiers) library, as well with the [Environment Hub](https://app.primeintellect.ai/dashboard/environments).
 It is designed to work out-of-the-box with `atropos` trainers.

-This is an alternative verifiers bridge to the one already provided by Atropos.
-You might want to look at the upstream bridge for more details.

 ## Installation

 This bridge is designed to be a lightweight plugin for your existing Atropos environment.
 There are no extra dependencies to install other than having a working `atroposlib` and `verifiers` environment.